Lemoncode/redux-by-sample/02 ChangeName/readme.md

 }
 ```

 - Handle this action in the reducer, _./src/reducers/userProfile.tsx_.
+(Rename old userProfile.ts)

 ```javascript
 import {actionsEnums} from '../common/actionsEnums';